tzeikob/replica/README.md

 });
 ```

-after that the single member replica set will be ready for connections at `mongodb://localhost:27017/db-name?replicaSet=rs0`.
+after that replica set will be ready for connections at `mongodb://localhost:27017/db-name?replicaSet=rs0`.

->Note, the container will be attached to the `host` network, not the default `bridge` network.
+>Note, the container will be attached to the default `bridge` docker network.

 ### Start a three member replica set